RyanKHawkins/RyanKHawkins/README.md

-#### Hello.
-My name is Ryan Hawkins. _Software_ and _game development_ excites my brain; It requires a balance of logic and creativity.
+#### Welcome.
+My name is Ryan Hawkins. _Software_ and _game development_ excite me, because they require a balance of logic and creativity.
 I am currently on the path to becoming a self-taught programmer for my second career.
 For the past 17+ years, I've been a correctional officer, and now I'm looking for something new and more fulfilling.

 #### Programming is my future.